exoplatform/exo-documentation/docs/GettingStarted.rst

 |image213|

-Other users will not be able to click on this preview as long as the article is archived.
-Even if they already have the article's URL, the details are no longer visible.
-The following message appears :
+Other users won't able to click on this preview as long as the article remains archived.
+Also, for them, accessing an archived article by URL won't let them read it.
+In such case, the following message appears :

 |image214|